 A mortgage simulator to help train out the processes is a very useful thing, but it is certainly challenging to build correctly.
 There will be a lot of subject-matter experts (SMEs) & stakeholders with differing views on best practice, together with the fact that the client’s IT team will often make system changes without telling any of the stakeholders (or you).

-Last year, we built a set of mortgage simulations for TSB, dealing with common customer requests such as:
+In one banking training project, we built a set of mortgage simulations for TSB, dealing with common customer requests such as:

 - Brand new mortgages